top of page

 Clarity Counselling Services

-At Clarity Counselling Services I offer person-centred counselling and psychotherapy to people aged 16 years and older.
-I work with many issues including anxiety, depression, bereavement, stress and relationships, or just working out how to move towards a more peaceful life.
-I have encountered a wide variety of client issues and understand the value of providing support that resonates with your needs.
+At Clarity Counselling I offer integrative counselling and psychotherapy to people aged 16 years and older.
+This means that I combine several different approaches so that each session is tailored to your needs.
+I work with many issues including anxiety, depression, bereavement, stress and relationships, as well as generally working out how to move towards a more peaceful life.
+I have encountered a wide variety of client issues and prioritise valuing who you truly are so that we can collaborate in our work together and discover the best path forward for you.

 Sessions are typically held on a weekly basis to provide consistency and momentum in your counselling journey.
-However, the pace of our work is always tailored to your individual needs, and we will continue working together for as long as you feel it is helpful.
+However, the pace of our work is always tailored how you are feeling on the day, and we will continue working together for as long as you feel it is helpful.

 I understand that life can be busy, so I will always do my best to accommodate your availability.
 I believe that therapy should feel like a supportive part of your routine, not an added stress, which is why we’ll aim to find session times that work comfortably for you.